 Check if your case allows enough heat dissipation.
 If your case is totally closed, placing heatsinks won’t help a lot as the heat won’t dissipate.
 So, the first thing to do is to consider a case with enough openings.
 An open case allows passive heat dissipation from the heatsinks which really makes a big difference.

-If you consider buying a new case, visit our shop to discover our 3D-printed case.
-For most applications a well ventilated case will do the job.
+If you consider buying a new case, visit our shop to discover our versatile 3D-printed case.
+For most applications a well ventilated case without any active ventilation (fan) will do the job.

 But for some applications with an intensive CPU usage, a fan is really helpful.
 Check if our silent fan fits on your case.

 In the case you have an intensive CPU-usage, consider also our 3D-printed case combined with our silent fan.

 And if you want tu connect an SSD to your Pi, have a look at our fancy case which combines it all !